HoffsMH/robo-loader/README.md

 ## Game within a game

-A common thing seen in video games is that their parts of their mechanics can be considered modular.
+A common thing seen in video games is that their parts of their mechanics can be considered modular and a game in and of itself.
-Think (a Game within a Game, ...
-Gameception).
 A real life parallel might be that you are walking down the street while trying to go somewhere (the game as a whole), you have to watch your feet and avoid stepping in slosh puddles(the mini-game).